EchoMAV/mavlink_header_generator/README.md

 ```
 ./generate_mavlink.sh
 ```
 This will clone EchoMAV's pymavlink repo, along with current message definitions from https://github.com/ArduPilot/mavlink.git.
-The common message definitions will be copied to the root directory and then all the headers will be build and placed in the build directory.
+The common message definitions will be copied to the working directory and then all the headers will be build and placed in the build directory.